mrkvn/excel-problem-solving-with-python/3-merge_excel-remarks/README.md

 _Translated and simplified_

 I have two files.
-An old file and an updated file.
-There's an extra column in the old file that I want to transfer to the updated file, but I want to retain the data in the updated file because it's the updated one.
-How can I transfer the extra column to the updated file?
+An old file and a new file.
+There's an extra column in the old file that I want to transfer to the new file, but I want to retain the data in the new file because it's the updated one.
+How can I transfer the extra column to the new file?